Frequently Asked Questions

-We always welcome volunteers and sponsors, and are so appreciative of anyone in a position to donate time, services, or supplies to Battery Urban Farm.
+We always welcome volunteers and sponsors, and are so appreciative of anyone in a position to donate time, services, or supplies to The Battery Conservancy in support of Battery Urban Farm.
 You can make a donation to our project, or click here for more information on volunteer opportunities.
-You can also email email@example.com to sign up for our mailing list, where you will receive our monthly e-newsletter, or join us for one of our weekly volunteer hours (Wednesdays 4-6pm) or monthly Saturday events!
+You can also sign up for our mailing list, where you will receive our monthly e-newsletter and announcements about apprenticeships, special events, and more!

 What are you growing on the farm?

+We grow a polyculture (as opposed to a monoculture) of generally annual vegetable crops.
 Last year we grew a wide variety of vegetables and companion plants.
-This year, we will be expanding by adding grains (oats! popcorn!), select fruits, and cut flowers.
-Here are some of the varieties we grew in our first year:
+This year, we have expanded by adding grains (oats! popcorn!), select fruits, and cut flowers.
+Here are some of the varieties we grew this year:

 As an educational farm, our mission is to get the food that we grow to schools and into the homes of our young student farmers.
-This year, with help from the Garden to School Cafe program, we are thrilled to be sending much of our produce to the cafeterias of two downtown schools!
-In addition to getting food into schools, we also offer our produce at an on-site farmstand one Saturday a month from 12-4pm as part of Battery Urban Farm Saturdays.
-For more information, sign up for our mailing list!
+With help from the Garden to School Cafe program, we are thrilled to be sending much of our produce during the school year to the cafeterias of two downtown schools!
+In addition to getting food into school cafeterias and harvesting much of it for tastings with each class and field trip, we also offer our produce in a Pick Your Own Farm Share and donate it to local food pantries.

 Where did your soil come from?
 Is it organic?